wcysai/starter-hugo-academic/content/Misc/_index.md

 I also did some problemsetting in the competitive programming community.
 Here are some problems I proudly authored: [1](https://codeforces.com/gym/104065/problem/H), [2](https://codeforces.com/gym/104065/problem/K), [3](https://codeforces.com/gym/105632/problem/H), [4](https://ac.nowcoder.com/acm/contest/57358/I), [5](https://ac.nowcoder.com/acm/contest/81598/K).

-# Other interests
+# Some other interests

 ## Go (Weiqi/围棋)

-I enjoyed playing Go.
-An unforgettable experience is when I contributed to Nanjing University's Champion in the Normal Division of
+I enjoyed playing Go quite some while ago.
+An unforgettable experience is contributing to Nanjing University’s championship in the General Division of the 2017 Ing Cup National Collegiate Go Championship (应氏杯全国大学生围棋锦标赛).
+See [here](https://www.sohu.com/a/165237506_806199) for a report (in Chinese).

 {{< spoiler text="Fun fact" >}}
 I aspired to become a professional Go player until the emergence of [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo), which is also the main reason I chose to study Computer Science as my bachelor major.